and all the trimmings for

 Second Monday in October marks Canadian Thanksgiving Day.

-This year, Canada celebrates Thanksgiving on Monday, October 10, 2022.
+This year, Canada celebrates their Thanksgiving Day on Monday, October 9, 2023.

 The roots of the festivities go back to early Thanksgiving feasts that the first English settlers enjoyed with Indian tribes.
 Today, it also might take a bit from French, British, and